Merzasphor/MWSE/docs/source/lua/type/tes3ui/element.rst

     Finds a child element matching the ``id`` argument.
 Searches children recursively.

+**forwardEvent** (`EventData`_ e)
+    Returns:
+        none

+    Forwards an event to the original Morrowind event handler.
+This may be optionally called at any point in a callback.
+Note that handler may or may not destroy the event widget or the menu, so you should know how it behaves before accessing any elements after a callback.

 `Element`_ **getTopLevelMenu** ()
     Returns:
         The menu that the element is a descendant of.